princeton-nlp/DensePhrases/README.md

 make q-serve MODEL_NAME=densephrases-multi-query-multi Q_PORT=1111
 make p-serve DUMP_DIR=$SAVE_DIR/densephrases-multi_wiki-20181220/dump/ Q_PORT=1111 I_PORT=51997
 ```
-Please change `--query_encoder_path` or `--dump_dir` if necessary and remove `--cuda` for CPU-only version.
+Please change `--load_dir` or `--dump_dir` if necessary and remove `--cuda` for CPU-only version.
 Once you set up the demo, the log files in `$SAVE_DIR/logs/` will be automatically updated whenever a new question comes in.
 You can also send queries to your server using mini-batches of questions for faster inference.

 ```bash
 # Test on NQ test set